unreal-archive

 : the definition of the content types, Maps, Map Packs, Skins, Game Types, etc. These are the elements which are serialiased to and from YAML format stored in the archive data repository, and projects wishing to work with the Unreal Archive data types should re-use these if possible.
 In addition, the code for loading, saving, and generally working with the data sets are here too.storage

-: the remote storage/mirror implementations, for S3 and Azure and associated interfaces.www
+: the remote storage/mirror implementations, for S3 and Azure and associated interfaces.indexing

 : the code and templates responsible for generating the static website output.- root project: the content indexing and mirroring implementation and management.
 This will likely move into its own module(s) later.